'A family affair': Elephant Gardens provides fresh produce for east-side residents

-INDIANAPOLIS — At the Elephant Gardens, a community garden on the city's east side, four generations of family members are working together to make a positive impact and make sure their neighbors have good, healthy, nutrient dense foods.
+INDIANAPOLIS — At the Elephant Gardens, a community garden on the city's northeast side, four generations of family members are working together to make a positive impact and make sure their neighbors have good, healthy, nutrient-dense foods.

 “Pun intended it was a very organic process, right?
 It wasn't intentional at first.
-We started in our backyard just growing food for ourselves,” said Vivian Muhammad, co-owner of The Elephant Gardens.
-“I won't say we grow it all, but we grow a lot.”
+We started in our backyard just growing food for ourselves,” said Vivian Muhammad, co-owner of The Elephant Gardens located at 3348 N. Sherman Dr. “I won't say we grow it all, but we grow a lot.”

 On any given day, you can see three women and their family members harvesting, watering, growing and changing their community.

-“It's a family affair and were in not for everyone participating we could not pull this off,” Muhammad said.
+“It's a family affair and were it not for everyone participating, we could not pull this off,” Muhammad said.

 Muhammad works with her mom, daughter, sons and grandchildren at the gardens.